dvrogozh/notebook/meta-llama/run-llama-stack-on-intel-gpu.md

 ## Overview

+> [!WARNING]
+> llama-stack is currently work in progress and is constantly evolving.
+Pay attention on the stack version (commit id or tag) being described below.

 [llama-stack] provides building blocks to build llama applications.
 It contains API specifications, API providers and distributions.
 Distributions can be used to build llama stack servers to serve applications.

-As of [0784284] llama-stack requires patches to support Intel GPUs via PyTorch XPU backend:
+As of [91e7efb] llama-stack requires patches to support Intel GPUs via PyTorch XPU backend:

-* Patches for [llama-stack] at [0784284]:
+* Patches for [llama-stack] at [91e7efb]:

   * [0001-feat-enable-xpu-support-for-meta-reference-stack.patch]